Progyny (NASDAQ:PGNY) Issues Q3 2022 Earnings Guidance

 Progyny (NASDAQ:PGNY – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.02-$0.03 for the period, compared to the consensus EPS estimate of $0.06.
 The company issued revenue guidance of $190.00 million-$197.00 million, compared to the consensus revenue estimate of $192.00 million.
 Progyny also updated its FY 2022 guidance to $0.14-$0.19 EPS.

-Progyny (NASDAQ:PGNY – Get Rating) last posted its earnings results on Thursday, August 4th.
-The company reported $0.09 EPS for the quarter, beating analysts’ consensus estimates of $0.02 by $0.07.
-Progyny had a return on equity of 17.11% and a net margin of 7.39%.
+Progyny (NASDAQ:PGNY – Get Rating) last announced its quarterly earnings results on Thursday, August 4th.
+The company reported $0.09 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.02 by $0.07.
+Progyny had a net margin of 7.39% and a return on equity of 17.11%.
 The company had revenue of $195.00 million for the quarter, compared to the consensus estimate of $190.51 million.
-During the same quarter in the previous year, the business earned $0.19 earnings per share.
-The company’s revenue for the quarter was up 51.5% on a year-over-year basis.
-Sell-side analysts anticipate that Progyny will post 0.17 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the firm earned $0.19 earnings per share.
+The company’s revenue for the quarter was up 51.5% compared to the same quarter last year.
+On average, research analysts anticipate that Progyny will post 0.17 EPS for the current year.

 Institutional Inflows and Outflows